cyberbotics/webots-doc/darwin-op/introduction.md

 any risk of damaging the robot.
 You will also be able to run automatically a lot of different simulations in a very small amount of time (to tune up parameters for example), which would be impossible to do with the real robot.
-- `Cross compilation`: When your controller is doing fine in simulation, you will be able to send and run it on the real robot without changing anything to your code, just by pressing a button in the robot window.
+- `Cross-compilation`: When your controller is doing fine in simulation, you will be able to send and run it on the real robot without changing anything to your code, just by pressing a button in the robot window.
 - `Remote control`: To debug or understand your controller's behavior, you will be